Wind-protocols/wind-protocol-doc/docs/Welcome.md

 ####  Our core innovative architectures
 Wind started in the mid-2021 as a Solana Hackathon project by Jacheng and grew to a community-owned protocol with over thousands of citizens.
-Wind core is reating an ecosystem encompass projects of gaming,IOTS, gaming Oracles, AI.
+Wind core is creating an ecosystem encompass projects of gaming,IOTS, gaming Oracles, AI.

 #### Development and Governance(DevGovernance)